alexfernandez/alexfernandez.github.io/2021/understanding-simulation.md

 ### More Powerful Universes

-One popular trick is to postulate that the Simulators live in a higher dimensional space than us, the Simulated.
+One interesting trick is to postulate that the Simulators live in a higher dimensional space than us, the Simulated.
 Our whole universe would just be a lower dimensional slice of their (much cooler) universe, as an infinite plane would be to us.